gallochris/dadgum-shiny/readme.md

+## A Shiny App for Dadgum Box Scores

 This is a Shiny app built for [dadgumboxscores.com](https://dadgumboxscores.com).
 It was built with the help of the Internet.

 The tool uses several R packages, including Shiny Dashboard, Readr, DT, and ggvis.